Through the Looking Glass of Single Cell Proteomics

 “For example, proteins may have bimodally distributed abundances within the whole heterogeneous cell population, but the average-population levels will correspond to no cell type,” remarked Slavov.
 “Furthermore, trends within different cell types, may disappear or even reverse when these groups are combined, as with population-average measurements.”Recently, single cell RNA-seq methods have started to characterize the transcriptional heterogeneity of differentiating single cells, but the levels of RNA are still not enough to characterize post-transcriptional regulation and signaling pathways.3 “So the measurement of protein levels and signaling dynamics in single cells is essential to determine and then engineer the signals required to direct cells to differentiate into different cell types.”

-Last year, Slavov’s research group developed a mass spectrometry (MS)-based single cell proteomics technology called ‘SCoPE-MS’ to quantify over a thousand proteins in differentiating mouse embryonic stem cells.4 The single-cell proteomes enabled them to deconstruct cell populations and determine protein abundance relationships.
+Last year, Bogdan Budnik, Director of Proteomics, Mass Spectrometry & Proteomics Resource Lab at Harvard University, worked with Slavov's team to develop a mass spectrometry (MS)-based single cell proteomics technology called ‘SCoPE-MS’ to quantify over a thousand proteins in differentiating mouse embryonic stem cells.4 The single-cell proteomes enabled Budnik and Slavov to deconstruct cell populations and determine protein abundance relationships.
 When single-cell proteomes and transcriptomes were compared, they saw that mRNA covariation appeared to be predictive of protein covariation, even in single cells.4

 “But interestingly, many genes showed distinct regulatory patterns at the mRNA and the protein levels,” said Slavov.
 “This suggests that post-transcriptional regulatory mechanisms play a big role in proteome remodeling when lineages are specified, especially for developmental genes.”